moneybutton/yours-core/architecture.md

 way to share code between server (backend) and client (frontend).

 A datt node connects to the datt p2p network.
-A node can authenticate with other nodes, broadcast new data, download data, and relay data.
+A node can authenticate with other nodes, broadcast availability of new data, download content for new data, download updates for existing data and relay data.
 The data primarily consists of the text content of posts and comments as well as actions, such as proof-of-payment for upvoting or downvoting.